Acucu-code/Suite_for_bash_programers/README.md

+LAST CHANGE:

+'path' Fixed bug with addresses with spaces

+DESCRIPTION:

 This suite contains 'sh' scripts designed to complement programming with commands that, except in rare and forced cases, only use internal commands.